ada-lyn/ada-lyn.github.io/index.md

 ### Abstract

 In the past, when buying an item, one had to trust reviews in newspapers or from friends.
 In today's age, with online shopping, we have to tap into the minds of thousands of people who have purchased the product we are thinking about.
-With the help of Amazon reviews and their star-system, we can easily analyse how well to product likely is.
+With the help of Amazon reviews and their star-system, we can easily analyse how good the product likely is.
 But while a newspaper or professional reviewer is generally working hard for consistency and unbiasedness, these facts are not given for a general public reviewer writing a comment.
 With help of the Amazon dataset, we will try to find bias in the reviews, in order to possibly give an idea on whether or not, and if so how, to correct a bias.
 We will be especially interested in the influence of the following factors on the number of stars given:

 - The date the review was written on ?
 - The category of the product the review was written for ?